 The path runs alongside an earthwork topped with large beech trees.
 These had multiple branches as a result of pollarding many years ago; perfect for climbing.
 The earthwork, a trench called the Danish entrenchment, wasn’t much to look at but supposedly dates back to 870AD when the Danes were fighting King Alfred in the area.

 A little further on the path joined the Ridgeway, our local long distance trail, taking us downhill and up again to St Botolph’s Church at Swyncombe.
-The chuchyard puts on a good display of snowdrops each February and visitors are encouraged to visit with the lure of snowdrop teas.
+The churchyard puts on a good display of snowdrops each February and visitors are encouraged to visit with the lure of snowdrop teas.

 A couple of years ago we visited Welford Park (of Great British Bake Off fame) which has huge swathes of snowdrops and is packed with visitors.
 The snowdrops at Swyncombe are on a different scale as they only cover a small proportion of the graveyard but they’re still very pretty.
 (You can read more about other places to visit snowdrops in my blog here).

 The warm winter weather has encouraged the snowdrops to flower early this year and I was glad we’d chosen to visit at the start of the month as a few were already starting to go over.
 It’s a little strange walking around headstones and taking photos in a graveyard but the snowdrops do look lovely.
 Whilst I’m not in a great hurry to be buried anywhere I can certainly think of worse places!